 - Role Assignment - Assigned users secondarily by role.
-In order for the user role to be available you will need to make it assignable.
+For the user role to be available, you will need to make it assignable.
 See our article on Role Assignments here for more information.

-- Team Assignment - Select the team(s) (data source) you want the leads to be assigned to.
+- Team Assignment - Select the team(s) (data source) you want the leads to be assigned.